Carnagion/norris/CONTRIBUTING.md

 <details>
 <summary>Documentation for the Rust version</summary>

-1. Ensure you have [`rustdoc`](https://doc.rust-lang.org/rustdoc) installed.
+1. From the project root, run `cargo doc --open`.

     > **Note**
-    > `rustdoc` ships with the compiler and is installed by default when installing a Rust toolchain.
-In case it is unavailable, you can re-install it by running `rustup component add rustc`.

-2. From the project root, run `cargo doc --open`.

-    > **Note**
     > You can omit the `--open` flag if you just want to re-generate the documentation without opening a new browser tab.
+You will need to refresh already open documentation tabs in this case.
 </details>

 <details>